validitylabs/EIPs/EIPS/eip-earnings.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
-Tokens that generate returns for the holder should implement a standard way for processing payouts.
+Tokens that generate returns for the token holder should have a standard way for processing payouts.
+Many actors can profit from the resulting interopability.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-Represents a single standard for *earnings* disembursement and claiming.
+This ERC represents a single standard for *earnings* disembursement and claiming.
 It aims to be compatible with (and even agnostic/ orthogonal to) fungible and non-fungible token standards like ERC20 and ERC777.
 The term *earnings* and *returns* is used interchangably for anything that represents a surplus on an asset or service.

 ## Motivation